 Lidoderm is acceptable for the relief of pain associated with post-herpetic neuralgia.
+Parcopa (carbidopa + levodopa) for restless leg syndrome is acceptable.

 "Muscle relaxants," such as cyclobenzaprine (Flexeril) and carisoprodol (Soma) are not acceptable because of their central nervous system effects.